 \subsection{Markings of the cubic threefold}

-For the smooth cubic threefold $X$, there is no obvious relation between $\Hl_ 3(X)$ and $\Hl_ 4(Y)$ (there is one at the prime $3$, but that is not relevant here) and so the discussion of $\Hl_ 3(X)$ necessitates a separate story.
+For a smooth cubic threefold $X$, there is no obvious relation between $\Hl_ 3(X)$ and $\Hl_ 4(Y)$ (there is one at the prime $3$, but that is not relevant here) and so the discussion of $\Hl_ 3(X)$ necessitates a separate story.
 The group $\Hl_3(X)$ is free abelian of rank $10$ and the intersection pairing makes this a unimodular symplectic lattice.
-We denote by $\Delta_X\subset \Hl_3(X)$ the set of vanishing cycles (defined by some path $\g$ as above).
+We denote by $\Delta_X\subset \Hl_3(X)$ the set of vanishing cycles (defined by letting $X$ degenerate into a cubic threefold with an $A_1$-singularity in the sense of Subsection \ref{subsect:discrstrat}).
 We recall from Subsection \ref{subsect:hypersurfacesing} that this set has also the following properties \begin{enumerate} \item [(i)] $\Delta_X$ generates $\Hl_3(X)$ over $\ZZ$, \item [(ii)] the symplectic transvections $\{T_\delta\}_{\delta\in \Delta_X}$ generate in $\Sp(\Hl_3(X))$ the monodromy group (which we shall denote by $\G_{\Delta_X}$), \item [(iii)] $\Delta_X$ is a $\G_{\Delta_X}$-orbit. \end{enumerate}